-Bees are well known for their honey, but there’s more to these wonderful creatures than makers of Winnie the Pooh’s favourite food!
+Bees are well known for their honey, but there’s more to these wonderfully diverse insects than providing Winnie the Pooh with his favourite food!

 Without bees, our existence could be very precarious.
 Our climate and landscape would almost certainly look and feel very different from the way we know it.
 It has been suggested that bees pollinate about one-third of the food we eat, including most fruit and vegetables.

 Unfortunately, bee populations are declining.
-Although some of the reasons for this are not certain, it is believed that loss of habitat, pesticides and diseases are playing a big part in the decline.
+Although some of the reasons for this are not certain, it is believed that loss of habitat, pesticides and disease are playing a big part in their decline.
 With less suitable habitat, like hedgerows and meadows, there is less pollen and, therefore, less food for the bees to collect.

 - Plant lots of bee-friendly plants.
 They don’t have to be native, but native plants also provide food for other insects like butterfly and moth caterpillars (if you don’t mind a few holes in the leaves).

-- Try to reduce or eliminate the use of pesticides in your garden.
-Chemicals that kill the ‘baddies’ can also harm bees.
+- Reduce or eliminate the use of pesticides in your garden.
+Chemicals (both insecticides and herbicides) that kill the ‘baddies’ can also harm bees.

 - Provide bees with shelter from the rain or a sudden temperature drop by allowing grass to grow a bit longer or planting dense vegetation.

 - Provide water for bees – they need a drink as well!
 This could be a pond or even just a dish of water.

 - Dispose of honey containers by recycling, but don’t leave unwashed containers outside.
 Honey often comes from overseas and can contain bacteria and spores harmful to our bees.